GeoffreyHazard/lab05_parsing/README.md

 We have devided our model into two districts (Willow Street and Main Street).
 Each of these districts has a road which is made of one cube that is stretched in the x and squished in the y, as well as a building.
 Each building is made up of a cube and a door, which is also made up of two cubes!
 In total we have 8 primitives, all of which are cubes.
 </details>

+**Task 1. a.
+Order of Multiplication**
+Write the cumulative matrix for the leaf nodes in terms of matricies M1, M2, etc.

 **Add a simplfied matrix**
 Questions with just one matrix per branch; then build up to example.